CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/getting-started-with-codetogether.md

 Select one of the following options to define driving and editing privileges in the session.

-- **Dynamic driver based on activity**—CodeTogether dynamically assigns and manages the driver role based on various actions undertaken by session participants.
+- **Dynamic driver based on activity**—CodeTogether Live dynamically assigns and manages the driver role based on various actions undertaken by session participants.
 Actions include typing, selecting, navigating between files, IDE dialog use, etc. Non-driver participants can navigate to other files, analyze and edit code, and are eligible to become the driver.
-This is the default, recommended cursor mode in CodeTogether, and was the only available mode until version 2022.1.
+This is the default, recommended cursor mode in CodeTogether Live, and was the only available mode until version 2022.1.
 - **Explicitly assigned driver (strong-style pairing)**—The current driver must explicitly grant the driver role to another participant in the session.
 Non-driver participants can navigate to other files, analyze and edit code; however, they will not become the new driver unless the role is assigned to them by the current driver.
 - **Only host has a cursor (presentation mode)**—In this mode, the host is always the driver.
 Guests may navigate to other files, and analyze code, but they will not be able to edit it.